phanben110/IIR_Frequency_Analyst/README.md

 - **Frequency Analyst**: Offers a tool for analyzing the frequency of keywords and generating insights from the data.
 Additionally, it provides the ability to visualize the Zipf Distribution computation (frequency spectrum for terms).

+- **Edit Distance**: Includes a feature to calculate the edit distance between keywords and terms within the articles.
+This is valuable for identifying approximate matches and relevant results.

 ## Algorithms

 - **Streamlit**: The primary framework for building the user interface and integrating different features.